 For instance, Is the website optimized with the proper keywords?
 Is the website using the proper title tags and H1 tags?
 Does the website have the proper visuals?
 These are standards for proper SEO features.

 Navigation through a website is also very important.

 If people can’t scroll the site properly you will end up with a high bounce rate.
 Navigations are meant to give the user an enhanced experience and flow through the site at ease.
 The website should be easier for anybody who comes across the site, whether it be mobile, pc, or mac.

 Driving traffic to your site is another challenge that we face when developing a new website.

 Websites that tend to focus on a user experience will do well.
 If the site does not have a good user flow you could see a higher bounce rate.

 What’s listed on your ultimate website design checklist?

 Building a new website means answering all the big questions before you start, and mapping a plan to get through it.
-Start working with Revital Agency — a St. Petersburg website design, content marketing, social media management, and ecommerce web development agency.
+Start working with Oyova — a St. Petersburg website design, content marketing, social media management, and eCommerce web development agency.